SCIA-Premium/GoRaft/README.md

 ---

-The objective of this project is to set up a **client/server** system with a mechanism to controll or inject faults into the system.
+The objective of this project is to set up a **client/server** system with a mechanism to control or inject faults into the system.

 The general idea is as follows: customers offer values / commands to **servers**.
 These servers then want to agree on the order in which they will accept, then run these commands.
 Once agreed, it will write them to a **log file**, and execute them.

 ---

 ## Build

 The provided `Makefile` build all the necessary executables with the following simple command :

 ```bash
 make